Europe & Australia

 - Official recordings of ten Australian concerts exist according to Ludvig Andersson:

 [...] a while ago we sat down and talked, Mia (Segolsson) and I at Universal.
 We talked about the fact that there was quite a lot of live material, which I thought sounded fun, so I asked if I could have it so that I could go through it.
 It really was a lot – ten concerts from Australia, [...]

 Ludvig Andersson in ABBA Fan Club Magazine #120

-- There is also a live recording from the February 14 Royal Albert Hall venue (in 2014 a snippet was announced for a digital release, but it didn’t happen).
+- There is also a live recording of the February 14 Royal Albert Hall concert (in 2014 a snippet was announced for a digital release, but it didn’t happen).

 One of the shows was also recorded on 24-track tape by a London production company called La Maison Rouge, founded by prog band Jethro Tull.
 Intriguingly, on the tape box the client was listed as Atlantic Records, suggesting that the recording was made to give ABBA’s American record company a flavour of what they were like as a live act.
 With no apparent involvement by Michael B. Tretow, the engineers were Maison Rouge-employees Robin Black and Trevor White, and the producer was Dave Dee [...]
 It is not known whether this recording was ever mixed down

 - In an interwiew in January 2019 with Icethesite Ludvig Andersson said that the 1977 live material wasn’t as good as the Wembley recordings: